elizabethpermina/Salvelinus_phylogeny/README.md

  "successful run"
 Currently the file is too lagre to push it to git, will be added after filtering for zeros (samples with no presence or poorly supported loci)

-Full list of AnalysisOnUnMappedData/scratch (large files are in *bold*:
+Full list of AnalysisOnUnMappedData/scratch (large files are in *italic*:

 Readme.notes.txt